Meet Brandi, Penobscot County court’s unofficial therapy dog

 Brandi’s role as the unofficial therapy dog at the probate court evolved as Stupak brought her to the office and watched her interact with county coworkers, attorneys and litigants.

-“I started bringing her here in the mornings and the more people that came in, the more people were drawn to her,” she said.
+“I started bringing her here in the mornings, and the more people that came in, the more people were drawn to her,” she said.
 “We have a lot of attorneys here who come in just to see Brandi.
 She’s almost always with me, so if people are afraid of her or allergic to dogs, we can accommodate that.”

 When she began bringing Brandi to work, Stupak said, a county employee expressed some concern about the appropriateness of having a dog in the courthouse every day.
 But as Brandi’s fan base grew, those doubts subsided.